GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/portforward/_index.md

 ---
 title: "Port forwarding"
 linkTitle: "Port forwarding"
 weight: 50
 ---

-This page discusses how to set up Skaffold to setup port forwarding for container ports from pods.
+This page discusses how to set up port forwarding for container ports from pods.

 {{% todo 1076 %}}